fangohr/finmag/examples/demag/demag_doc.rst

 .. literalinclude:: ../examples/demag/test_field.py

-Comparing with nmag
+Comparing nmag, Finmag FK and Finmag GCR
 ^^^^^^^^^^^^^^^^^^^

+In this section the results from the nmag demag solver are compared to those of the Finmag FK :doc:`Fredkin-Koehler method <modules/FKSolver>` and Finmag GCR :doc:`Garcia-Cervera-Roma method
+<modules/GCRSolver>`.
+Additionally the GCR method is tested with two different methods of q vector assembly, the default
+point evaluation method, and the box method.

-Comparing with nmag, the following log-log plot shows the development of the standard deviation for increasingly finer meshes.
+The following log-log plot shows the development of the standard deviation for increasingly finer meshes.

 .. figure:: ../examples/demag/stddev_loglog.png
     :scale: 75